 1 – Old City Jail

-Built in 1802, this beautiful building looks like a castle but it was home to some very hideous people, many of whom died within its walls.
+Built in 1802, Old City Jail is a beautiful building reminiscent of an abandoned castle.
+However, it was home to some of the city’s most dangerous people, many of whom died within its walls.
 It housed pirates, murderers, and even the first known female serial killer, Lavinia Fisher.
 She was held there until her execution, and legend says she wore her wedding dress to the gallows.

 People who were unjustly imprisoned were also held and died there, such as slaves and Civil War prisoners.

 The Old City Jail is considered one of the most haunted places in the country.
-People have reported hearing voices coming from empty rooms, seen objects move on their own, and felt someone poke them as they walk by.
+People have reported hearing voices coming from empty rooms, seeing objects move on their own, and feeling someone poke them as they walk by.
 Many people have even seen the ghost of Lavinia Fisher, possibly sweeping through the halls in her wedding dress.

 2 – Unitarian Church Cemetery